Ernesto gains strength as a hurricane over the open Atlantic

 Ernesto picked up strength as a hurricane early Monday as it headed farther out in the Atlantic toward easternmost Canada, but the storm is expected to stay offshore, causing powerful swells, dangerous surf and rip currents along the U.S. East Coast, the National Hurricane Center said.

-Ernesto's maximum sustained winds increased overnight to near 85 mph (140 kph), with higher gusts, the hurricane center said.
+Ernesto's maximum sustained winds increased Monday to near 90 mph (150 kph), with higher gusts, the hurricane center said.
 It is expected to weaken and become a post-tropical storm by Tuesday, the center said.

-The storm was centered about 340 miles (550 kilometers) south of Halifax, Nova Scotia, and was expected to pass near southeastern Newfoundland late Monday and early Tuesday, the center said.
+The storm was centered about 320 miles (515 kilometers) southeast of Halifax, Nova Scotia, and was expected to pass near southeastern Newfoundland late Monday and early Tuesday, the center said.
 Some coastal flooding in Canada was possible.

-But people all along the Northeast's coast should be careful, the center said.
+People all along the Northeast's coast should remain careful, the center said.

 “We would certainly encourage anyone going to beaches, really, anywhere along the U.S. East Coast to just pay attention to whatever flags are up, whatever lifeguards are saying, and stay out of the water if it's not safe,” David Zelinksy, lead meteorologist with the hurricane center, said Monday.